Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_malfunction_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_malfunction_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_malfunction_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_malfunction_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_malfunction_upper_ - Default: 15 - The upper limit for the random timer.\
 _randomat_malfunction_lower_ - Default: 1 - The lower limit for the random timer.\
 _randomat_malfunction_affectall_ - Default: 0 - Set to 1 for the event to affect everyone at once.\